 - Dental Perforation—Dental perforation can be a very serious issue.
 If a dentist does not properly diagnose a potential perforation, then something such as a bur or tooth fragment can perforate the patient’s sinuses.
 This can create an infection that can potentially lead to hospitalization for treatment or even death.

 Just because you are seeing a dentist doesn’t mean you shouldn’t expect the same level of quality care as from other health professionals.
-If you or someone you love has been injured by a dental procedure and you feel that negligence was involved, then contact the offices of Wolf & Pravato so you can learn more about your legal rights in this matter when it comes to suing for dental malpractice.
+If you or someone you love has been injured by a dental procedure and you feel that negligence was involved, then contact Florida personal injury lawyers at the law offices of Wolf & Pravato so you can learn more about your legal rights in this matter when it comes to suing for dental malpractice.